 FDDS are not tied to a certain major.
 We have a variety of majors and minors.
 Public Health, International Relations, Business, Education, and Communications are just some of the areas of study that our scholars are currently studying.

-Frederick Douglass Distinguished are not required to participate in American University’s Honors program.
+Frederick Douglass Distinguished Scholars participate in the FDDS Certificate in Social Responsibility, a separate curriculum from the AU Honors program.
 FDDS live among students participating in all Honors and Scholars programs.

 International students are not eligible to apply for the scholarship.
 Those eligible to apply are current citizens or permanent residents in the United States and are of senior standing in high school.